ibm-cloud-docs/Cloudant/guides/managing_tasks.md

 start the replication process by creating a document in the `_replicator` database, and set its `_id` field to a known value.

-*Example of finding all replication tasks, by filtering for the `replication` type:*
+### Example of finding all replication tasks, by filtering for the `replication` type

 ```sh
 curl -s "https://$USERNAME:$PASSWORD@$USERNAME.cloudant.com/_active_tasks" | jq '.[] | select(.type=="replication")'
 ```
 {: codeblock}

-*Example of finding a specific replication task, by filtering for a known document identity:*
+### Example of finding a specific replication task, by filtering for a known document identity

 ```sh
 curl ... | jq '.[] | select(.doc_id=="ID")'
 ```
 {: codeblock}

-*Example of finding a specific replication task, by filtering for a known `replication_id`:*
+### Example of finding a specific replication task, by filtering for a known `replication_id`

 ```sh
 curl ... | jq '.[] | select(.replication_id=="ID")'
 ```
 {: codeblock}

-*Example result after searching for a replication task:*
+### Example result after searching for a replication task

 ```json
 {